Eleanor Rae: Early life and education

-Work Life
+Career

 After her youngest child entered school, Rae worked as a day care worker, parent cooperative nursery school director, in church ministries, and a public school teacher.
-In her most recent position as Director of Office of the Laity for the Roman Catholic Diocese of Bridgeport CT, she developed an interest in women’s issues and the environment.
+In her most recent position as Director of Office of the Laity for the Roman Catholic Diocese of Bridgeport CT, she developed an interest in women's issues and the environment.
 After seventeen years her controversial and abrupt dismissal from the Diocese led to her founding of the Centre for Women, the Earth, the Divine (CWED).
-Eleanor also became increasingly involved in The North American Coalition for Christianity and Ecology (NACCE), one of the early organizations in the United States founded to motivate Christians toward eco-logical action, where she was elected president and served as such for several terms.
+Eleanor also became increasingly involved in The North American Coalition for Christianity and Ecology (NACCE), one of the early organizations in the United States founded to motivate Christians toward ecological action, where she was elected president and served as such for several terms.